fuzz3rr/CandyMapper-selenium/README.md

 # Swag Labs-selenium
-### Repo for learning automation in java on Swag labs site: https://www.saucedemo.com/
+### Repo for learning automation in Java on Swag labs site: https://www.saucedemo.com/, with the addition of BDD.